Mike Barnett (ice hockey)

 Michael G. Barnett (born October 9, 1948 in Olds, Alberta) is a Canadian ice hockey executive currently serving as Senior Advisor to the President-General Manager of the New York Rangers.
 He is best known in the world of hockey as a former agent representing sports icon Wayne Gretzky for two decades.
 He was listed among the "100 Most Powerful People In Sports" by The Sporting News on six occasions from 1994 to 2000.
 During his 12 years as President of International Management Group's hockey division, Barnett represented a who's who of the National Hockey League.
-Barnett negotiated the playing and marketing contracts for Wayne Gretzky, Brett Hull, Jaromir Jagr, Sergei Fedorov, Paul Coffey, Joe Thornton, Mats Sundin, Lanny McDonald, Grant Fuhr, Marty McSorley, Alexander Mogilny, Owen Nolan, Daniel Sedin and Henrik Sedin and numerous others.
-Whatever the form of contract, Barnett's creativity was legendary.
-His ingenuity in finding language that challenged the NHL's Collective Bargaining Agreement, in finding products and companies for his clients that were groundbreaking in their launches, and his perpetual attention to the public relations of his clients, were all hallmarks of his career in athlete representation.
-Following his two-decades as one of the most highly regarded agents in all of sports, Barnett went on to become the General Manager of the Phoenix Coyotes from 2001 to 2007.
+Barnett negotiated the playing and marketing contracts for Wayne Gretzky, Brett Hull, Jaromír Jágr, Sergei Fedorov, Paul Coffey, Joe Thornton, Mats Sundin, Lanny McDonald, Grant Fuhr, Marty McSorley, Alexander Mogilny, Owen Nolan, Daniel Sedin and Henrik Sedin and numerous others.
+He also had a part in the NHL's Collective Bargaining Agreement of 1994.
+Following his two-decades of experience as a sports agent, Barnett went on to become the General Manager of the Phoenix Coyotes from 2001 to 2007.

 Personal life

 Barnett grew up in Western Canada, before attending St. Lawrence University in Canton, New York, on a hockey scholarship.
 He later attended the University of Calgary in his home province of Alberta.
 He was a two sport collegiate athlete in both football and hockey.
 Barnett's professional career led him to play with both the Chicago Cougars and Houston Aeros organizations of the World Hockey Association.
-He was a part of WHA history, playing in the first ever exhibition game between the WHA (Houston Aeros) and the NHL (St. Louis Blues).
+He had played in the first ever exhibition game between the WHA (Houston Aeros) and the NHL (St. Louis Blues).
 His playing career ended due to an eye injury in 1975.